guoqi1123/ml1-s2024/index.md

 Jan 9, 2023 - Apr 29, 2023

 ## Announcement
-- Due to Prof. Guo's visa issue, the first week of lectures will be held on zoom.
+- Due to Prof. Guo's visa issue, the second week of lectures will be held on zoom.
 Zoom information will be posted on [Brightspace](https://purdue.brightspace.com/d2l/home/703824).
 - Finish the pre-course checklist survey posted on [Brightspace](https://purdue.brightspace.com/d2l/home/703824) by the end of first week.

 ## Course Information